luissilva1044894/FlaskPyrezAPI/README.md

 ### License
 This project is provided under the MIT License, which you can view in [`LICENSE file`](./LICENSE "FlaskPyrezAPI · License").

+> Raw data provided by Hi-Rez Studios API and is thus their property. © 2019 Hi-Rez Studios, Inc. All rights reserved.